LettError/editThatNextMaster/README.md

 * *editThatNextMaster.py* wooshes one way.
 * *editThatPreviousMaster.py* wooshes the other way.
+* *seeThatNextSet.py* glyphs from the next smart set to the SpaceCenter.
+* *seeThatPreviousSet.py* glyphs from the previous smart set to the SpaceCenter.

 RoboFont key commands can be added in the .py tab of the [Preferences window.](http://doc.robofont.com/documentation/workspace/preferences/python/) (link to RoboFont docs)